-Europe is a continent rich in culture, history, and natural landmarks.
+Europe is a continent rich in culture, history, beautiful cathedrals, and natural landmarks.
 There are countless activities you can enjoy in Europe that should be on your Europe bucketlist.

 Here are 7 things to cross off your Europe bucketlist!